xdebug/vscode-php-debug/README.md

 - `port`: The port on which to listen for XDebug (default: `9000`)
 - `stopOnEntry`: Wether to break at the beginning of the script (default: `false`)
 - `pathMappings`: A list of server paths mapping to the local source paths on your machine, see "Remote Host Debugging" below
-- `srcExtensions`: Alternative file extensions to try if the source file does not exist.
-See "Alternative Source File Extensions"
 - `log`: Wether to log all communication between VS Code and the adapter to the debug console.
 See _Troubleshooting_ further down.
 - `ignore`: An optional array of glob patterns that errors should be ignored from (for example `**/vendor/**/*.php`)
 - `xdebugSettings`: Allows you to override XDebug's remote debugging settings to fine tuning XDebug to your needs.
 For example, you can play with `max_children` and `max_depth` to change the max number of array and object children that are retrieved and the max depth in structures like arrays and objects.
 This can speed up the debugger on slow machines.